24 Elders in Revelation are not redeemed human beings. Here’s why…

 Enoch, Moses, Elijah are not representatives of the planet Earth

 Adam should be the representative of the planet Earth to this divine council, but he has given it away to Lucifer when he sinned.
 But Lucifer lost that position when Jesus triumphantly executed the plan of salvation on the cross.
-This will be elaborated more in details in the coming article.
+This will be elaborated more in detail in the next article.

 The 24 Elders keep the prayers of the saints all throughout human history